 See an interesting case recently?
 Have a specific interest?
 The Fast Track is a great opportunity to get published.
 Our publications team is always looking for more student and resident articles and will work with you to get your article ready for publication.
 Plus, your article will be shared on social media and possibly generate discussion.
-The most read articles from the year are also published in The Fast Track Anthology.

 Get more information

 Want to present your research or case study on the national stage?
 Then consider participating in one of our annual competitions.
 The Foundation of Osteopathic Emergency Medicine (FOEM) hosts multiple case-based and research competitions for residents and students at both the Spring Seminar and Scientific Assembly.
 This is a great way to get feedback from leaders in the field while boosting your CV.